foundry-vtt-community/wiki.js/basics/Modules.md

 Modules enhance or replace functionality within Foundry VTT.
 Most modules consist of a `module.json` file that describes the module and contains some metadata about it, and a `<module name>.js` file that contains the module code.
 Some modules also include `css` and `html` files.

 # Finding Modules
-Community created modules can be found via the [Community Modules](https://foundry-vtt-community.github.io/wiki/Community-Modules/) wiki page, or in the [Community Modules Repo](https://github.com/foundry-vtt-community/modules)
+Browsing the official module list is the easiest way to find Moudules.
+Some unlisted modules can be found via the [Unlisted Modules](/en/community/community-unlisted-modules) wiki page.

 # Installing Modules